Call-for-Code/DroneAid/README.md

 DroneAid uses machine learning to detect calls for help on the ground placed by those in need.
 At the heart of DroneAid is a *Symbol Language* that is used to train a visual recognition model.
 That model analyzes video from a drone to detect and count specific images.
 A dashboard can be used to plot those locations on a map and initiate a response.

-## Aerial scout for first responders
+## An aerial scout for first responders

 DroneAid consists of several components:
 1. The DroneAid Symbol Language that represents need and quantities